StrongMind/culture/tech_sessions/cohorts/topics/effective_decision_making.md

 <img src= 'https://cdn-images-1.medium.com/max/800/0*fAxZVRNG9st6Aiji.'/>

 **Force Field Analysis**
-This tool is especially useful to understand the forces for and against a proposed change.
+The idea behind Force Field Analysis is that situations are maintained by an equilibrium between forces that drive change and others that resist change.
+For change to happen, the driving forces must be strengthened or the resisting forces weakened.

+Each participant should be contributing their "forces".
 Each force is given a size or weight that represents how "strong" it is compared to other forces.

 1. In the center of your chart, describe the proposed change
-2. On the left, list the forces that are in favor of change
+2. On the left, list the forces that are pushing for change
-3. On the right, list the forces that oppose (or are against) change
+3. On the right, list the forces that resist (or are against) change
 4. Use dot voting, sizing or another method to determine the strength rating for each force
 5. Sum each side of the forces